Blankeos/scoliovis/README.md

 ## 📕 About

-ScolioVis is a tool for automatically measuring the Cobb Angle—the standard measurement to assess Scoliosis.
+**ScolioVis** is a tool for automatically measuring the Cobb Angle—the standard measurement to assess Scoliosis.
 We harness the power of computer vision and machine learning to extract the cobb angles of an anterior-posterior Spine x-ray image.
 We built this application from the ground-up to an actual implementation in a usable web app.

 We trained a Keypoint RCNN model on the [SpineWeb Dataset 16](http://spineweb.digitalimaginggroup.ca/Index.php?n=Main.Datasets#Dataset_16.3A_609_spinal_anterior-posterior_x-ray_images).
 Boasting a performance of 93% AP at IoU=0.50 on object detections and 57% AP at IoU=0.50 on keypoint detections.
 The dataset is also part of the [Accurate Automated Spinal Curvature Estimation (AASCE) 2019 Grand Challenge](https://aasce19.grand-challenge.org/Task/).
-Atlhough we aren't competing, using the performance metric of the challenge, we have achieved an SMAPE of 8.97 in cobb angle calculation which means ScolioVis as a whole is able to predict cobb angles at 91.03% accuracy.
+Atlhough we aren't competing, using the performance metric of the challenge, we have achieved an **SMAPE of 8.97** in cobb angle calculation which means ScolioVis as a whole is able to predict cobb angles at **91.03% accuracy**.

 A live deployed version of the application is available at [scoliovis.app](https://scoliovis.app/).